clarkx/Carver/README.md

     - Use wheel up/down of the mouse to controle the scale of the snap
     - work only in ortho mode

+  - Add a check_region function:
+    - In cut mode, it was possible to draw outside the 3dView.
+Now, if the cursor is outside the 3dView, the draw mode is blocked and the opengl will be red.